 For years, I found arguments in favour of what was, occasionally indefensible, but what should REALLY terrify Douglas Alexander this morning is that I was a Blairite.
 I agreed with many of the changes, felt they made Labour a more viable party of government, and in some cases, were long, long overdue.
 What mattered to me was that underpinning any policies, there MUST be a true understanding of people's lives and a genuine desire to help them, not abandon them.

 When Labour bought in ESA, it was clearly not fit for purpose.
 You were either "Disabled" or "Fit for Work", there was no provision for those who were long term sick.
 The Work Capability Group was actually a good idea in theory, but the so-called support disabled and sick people could expect just wasn't there.
 The jobs just weren't available and co-operation with employers just wasn't sought.
-The assessments were conducted by a private company, paid on how many people they found fit to work!!!
-Yes, under a Labour government a private company, using assessors who weren't even doctors was tasked with deciding who were and weren't sick enough to work and incentivised to get sick people working.
+The assessments were conducted by a private company, using assessors who weren't even doctors, tasked with deciding who were and weren't sick enough to work.
 I lobbied the disability minister, Jonathan Shaw endlessly, but he never even bothered to reply.

 Recent figures from the DWP, show that just 6% of those being assessed for ESA are put into the Support Group.
 39% have been found capable of work and have been turned down completely.
 36% of claims have been closed and no-one knows what has happened to them - not even the DWP.
 Just 15% are put into the Work Capability Group, in theory, entitled to support and training to help them into work.
 (3% of claims are ongoing).
 Recently, the public accounts committee published a report which found that using private sector companies in the Pathways to Work Scheme ( the scheme entrusted with getting sick and disabled people back to work) had "Universally failed."